-- Design, planning and documentation of new products, procedures and services. - Prototypes, demonstration and pilot projects and/or new or improved products, procedures and services that are tested and validated in a real-world environment.
-The main aim is to improve developments that are not yet mature. - Commercially usable prototypes and pilot projects if the developed product would be too expensive for demonstration and validation purposes alone.
+- Activities for the design, planning and documentation of new products, procedures and services. - If the main aim is to improve future products, procedures or services: development of prototypes, demonstration measures and pilot projects as well as testing and validation of new or improved products, procedures and services in a relevant environment under real-world operating conditions. - Development of commercially usable prototypes and pilot projects if the developed product would be too expensive for demonstration and validation purposes alone.